Skip to Content

 How to Make Roast Suckling Pig – Step by Step Guide

-1. To get started with this roast suckling pig, preheat the oven to 190 ° C. Put salt and pepper to taste in the suckling pig.
-Spread it with the lard, this will give it a crunchy texture.
+1. To get started with this roasted suckling pig, preheat the oven to 190 ° C. Put salt and pepper to taste in the suckling pig.
+Spread it with the lard; this will give it a crunchy texture.

 1. Cook for 90 minutes with the steam function to make it more tender.
-If your oven doesn’t have this, then put the suckling pig on top of your oven and put a deep tray with water on the bottom, when this water boils it will steam up your oven and give it the desired effect.
+If your oven doesn’t have this, put the suckling pig on top of your oven and put a deep tray with water on the bottom; when this water boils, it will steam up your oven and give it the desired effect.

-1. Serve warm, check the “tips on serving” part for more ideas.
+1. Serve warm.
+Check the “tips on serving” section for more ideas.

 Substitution of Ingredients

-The Roast suckling pig recipe is basically a recipe for roast piglet, which means that the piglet meat is the main component.
+The Roast suckling pig recipe is a recipe for roasted piglet, meaning that the piglet meat is the main component.

-This means, that unfortunately if some diner is vegan, vegetarian, or doesn’t like the pig, then they should eat something else since the whole point of this recipe is to make a pig roast.
+This means that, unfortunately, if some diner is vegan, vegetarian, or doesn’t like the pig, they should eat something else since the whole point of this recipe is to make a pig roast.

-Besides that, the only other ingredient that you might have some trouble finding is the lard, but you can replace it with regular butter or even 4 tablespoons of olive oil.
+Besides that, the only other ingredient you might have trouble finding is the lard, but you can replace it with regular butter or even 4 tablespoons of olive oil.

-If you liked this recipe, then I encourage you to try other fantastic winter-season Spanish recipes, such as the classic Christmas turkey, beef soup recipe, or the delicious Picadillo soup.
+If you liked this Cochinillo recipe, I encourage you to try other fantastic winter-season Spanish recipes, such as the classic Christmas turkey, beef soup recipe, or the delicious Picadillo soup.

 Tips on Serving Roast Suckling Pig

-As well as other suckling pig recipes, this one is pretty simple so you can even serve the pig right away from the oven.
+Like other suckling pig recipes, this one is pretty simple, so you can even serve the pig right away from the oven.

 However, there are some tips for serving that will elevate the quality of this dish and impress everyone.